 Father of the Homeland, the greatest Czech, or just simply Emperor Charles IV.
 Walking through Prague it is almost impossible not to “encounter” him or his legacy at least.
 As the Czech king and the Emperor of the Holy Roman Empire, he still is an icon of Prague, Czechs and the whole country.
 But why?

 Charles was born in 1316 to John of Luxembourg and Eliška Přemyslovna.
 His original name was Václav, in honour to the king Wenceslas (from whose line his mother came from).
-Once he was seven years old, he was sent to the French court to get a proper education (and also change name to Charles, this time in honour to Charles the Great).
+Once he was seven years old, he was sent to the French court to get a proper education (and also change the name to Charles, this time in honour to Charles the Great).
 He made several friends there, who would shape his destiny afterwards.
-One of them was a man who later became pope – Clement VII.
-Also, in France he met his first wife, beautiful Blanche of Valois.
+One of them was a man who later became Pope – Clement VII.
+Also, in France, he met his first wife, beautiful Blanche of Valois.
 Though both of them were only seven years old, they married, and united Czech and French kingdoms.
-Unfortunately Blanche died in her thirties, in 1348, and Charles decided to marry another princes.
+Unfortunately, Blanche died in her thirties, in 1348, and Charles decided to marry other princes.
 Ultimately, he had four wives altogether:

 - Blanche of Valois (1317-1348)

 After some time Charles returned back to Bohemia.
 In 1346, when his father died, Charles inherited the title King of Bohemia and was also elected by the prince-electors as the King of the Romans.
 He chose Prague as the capital of his Empire and started a big development in this city and country as well.